polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 }
 ```

+> These instructions are written for the node template.
+They will work with other Substrate-based nodes
+> with few modifications.
+In Substrate nodes that include the session pallet.
+You should leave the
+> Aura and Grandpa configs empty and instead insert this information in the session config.
+All of this
+> is demonstrated in the chain spec you export from your desired node.

 The format for the grandpa data is more complex because the grandpa protocol supports weighted
 votes.
 In this case we have given each validator a weight of **1**.